 Most shock pumps achieve a maximum pressure of 300 PSI, which is enough for most mountain bikers.
 Yet, there are pumps like the RockShox High Pressure pump that can go as high as 600 PSI.

-How Much Pressure Should You Inflate Into Your Fork and Shock Suspension?
+How Much Pressure Should You Apply to Your Fork and Shock Suspension?

 The pressure in your fork and shock is primarily dependent on your weight.
 The heavier you are, the higher the pressure required.
 Remember to adjust the pressure if you gain weight due to bike packing, for example.